codio-content/Coding_with_Javascript-Arrays/.guides/content/Experiments-1e46.md

-The code file on the left is there for you to play with.
-Feel free to come back to this page and play with it at any time.
+This window is provided for you to try out any code you develop.
+Use it to experiment and practise.
+Feel free to come back to this page at any time.

 {Run code}(node content/experiment.js)